Children's Books Aren't Diverse Enough

 15,000+ Free Books Distributed

 STEAM Cultural Connection Series

-We decided to tackle the problem of diversity in children's books by creating five free diverse STEAM books for grades K-3 in January 2019.
+We decided to tackle the problem of diversity in children's books by creating five free diverse STEM books for grades K-3 in January 2019.
 In the Continuing Culture version of the series, their absence of words and numerals allows children from any culture to enjoy learning about everything from environmental conservation to robotics.
 They feature empowering children of different ethnicities, with different religions, and with disabilities.
 Children's books shouldn't be isolating or unrelatable, and we are eager to continue to see more changes like this being made in the children's book community.

 We are currently developing a second version of our books with improved graphic design and longer captions.
 They are specifically geared toward girls.
 They are due to be released for free on our website in mid-2021.

 Our founder, Danielle Boyer, is an environmental activist and wanted to make sure that the robotics teams that she mentors were equipped to handle the environmental issues around them and could use their unique STEAM skills to become innovators and changemakers, so she wrote a series of activity books just for them.

 For the first time ever, we have made our Earth Books available to all youth robotics teams beyond just Danielle's 35 teams.
 Contact us and let's bring Earth Books to your team!